 Enterprise executives see big potential in artificial intelligence, and they're now devising ways to use AI to boost worker productivity, better engage customers and develop new business opportunities.

-Nearly half of business leaders responding to McKinsey's 2020 global survey on AI said they have adopted the technology for at least one functional area, including product development, manufacturing, supply chains, marketing and sales, service operations, corporate finance and human resources.
+About one-third of business leaders who responded to McKinsey's 2023 global survey on AI said they have adopted the technology for at least one functional area, including product development, manufacturing, supply chains, marketing and sales, service operations, corporate finance and human resources.
+This means that about 60% of organizations that claim to have adopted AI are using generative AI.

 "Leaders are just now looking at the business challenges they have and asking, 'Is AI a solution for those problems?'" said Beena Ammanath, executive director of Global Deloitte AI Institute.
 Before moving forward with their AI initiatives, executives must first formulate a strategy, according to experts.
 They must create a roadmap that addresses the myriad issues involved in successful AI deployments as well as one that articulates how their AI vision supports the organization's overall goals.